ecirpnaes/SimpleDataScripter/README.md

 ## 0.1.2

-- Enabled scripting context menu on View nodes to enable scripting of View data as well as Table data
+- Show context menu on View nodes to enable scripting of View data as well as Table data

 ## 0.1.1